Democrats poised to unveil 2 impeachment articles against Trump | CBC News

 Pelosi says she will let House lawmakers vote their conscience on impeachment

-Democratic leaders say Trump put U.S. elections and national security at risk when he asked Ukraine to investigate his rivals, including Joe Biden.
+Democratic leaders say Trump put U.S. elections and national security at risk when he asked Ukraine to investigate his rivals, including Democratic leadership candidate and former vice-president Joe Biden.

-Speaker Nancy Pelosi declined during an event Monday evening to discuss the articles or the coming announcement.
-Details were shared by multiple people familiar with the discussions but unauthorized to discuss them and granted anonymity.
+Speaker Nancy Pelosi declined during an event Monday evening to discuss the articles or the anticipated announcement.
+Details were shared by multiple people familiar with the discussions, but they were unauthorized to discuss them and granted anonymity.

 When asked if she has enough votes to impeach the Republican president, the Democratic leader said she would let House lawmakers vote their conscience.